 Now our cat is gone.

 It’s a fun part of the celebration to expect Elijah at this time: we leave the door open, call his name, and prepare a place for him in expectation.
 Why?
 What has Elijah got to do with Passover?
 He came about 500 years after the Exodus from Egypt.
-The first Passover is thought to have happened 3,333 years ago this year (2021), and Elijah was taken from the earth in 849 BC.
+The first Passover is thought to have happened over three thousand years ago, and Elijah was taken from the earth in 849 BC.
 How did he get mixed up in all of this?

 Elijah ushers in the Great Redemption

 Understanding Elijah’s part in Passover is impossible if we do not understand the Jewish concept of ‘geula’ or redemption (גאולה).